MATBckh22/MATB-STUDIOS/README.md

 - is **case-sensitive**
 - can include underscores

-This is why it's good programming practice to name human-readable variables and functions to briefly specify the purpose of the indentifiers.
+This is why it's good programming practice to name human-readable variables and functions to briefly specify the purpose of the identifiers.

 A readable variable looks like this:

 ```
 Calculator_helper
+Calc_help
 ```

 Do not take shortcuts like this:

 ```
-calc_help
+c_help
 ```

 ### Keywords